ArashJalalian/docker-images/bamboo/README.md

 # Bamboo Dockerfile
 Build docker image for Bamboo Server.
-Bamboo server version can be modified using BAMBOO_VERSION varibale.
+Bamboo server version can be modified using BAMBOO_VERSION variable.
 The default version is 5.14.1.
 # Usage
 docker build -t bamboo .